theRealProHacker/Positron/howto/CSS/Internal_Attribute_Specs.md

         If a weight greater than 500 is given, look for available weights greater than the target, in ascending order.
 If no match is found, look for available weights less than the target, in descending order.

 - font-family:
-    - From: anything
+    - From: comma-seperated list of font families, last one can be generic
-    - To: CompStr
+    - To: tuple of families
-    - Implementation: complex; defined in some `get_font` method
 - font-size:
     - From: `length-percentage`, absolute kw, relative kw
     - To: `Length` > 0